Collection date: Jul 1913

 Bill Peirson of Goathland sword dance: The sword dance air ‘No Man’s Jig’ (FT2872) was sung to Sharp on 14 July 1913 by a ‘Mr Pearson’ (mis-archived as by ‘Mrs’ Pearson).
 Pearson or Peirson was a common local surname but in his field notebook (words) 1913/2 p36 Sharp made a note ‘Pearson Julian Park’ and this is most probably the informant we need.
 In the 1911 census William Peirson (slightly different spelling of surname) was indeed residing at Julian Park (an outlying property in the adjacent parish of Egton).
 He was a farmer, aged 67, born and raised in Goathland.

-William Peirson probably died 3/3/1923 and is buried at Goathland but local sources and the 1921 census may clarify these details.
+William Peirson probably died 3/3/1923 and is buried at Goathland but local sources.
 See also profile of John Hill.